The minimal projective bundle dimension and toric $2$-Fano manifolds: Primitive collections

 \begin{Def} For a projective toric manifold $X$, we define the \emph{minimal $\mathbb{P}$-dimension} as

 \end{Def}

 The next remark explains the terminology of \cref{def:m(x)} and highlights the significance of studying centrally symmetric primitive collections.

 \begin{Rem} In \cite{CFH}, Chen, Fu and Hwang provide a new geometric proof of \cref{prop:existence_of_CSR} by relating centrally symmetric primitive collections to \emph{minimal dominating families of rational curves}.
 We review some aspects of the theory of rational curves on varieties and refer to \cite{kollar96} for details.
 Given a smooth and proper uniruled variety $X$, there is a scheme $\rat(X)$ parametrizing rational curves on $X$.
 A \emph{dominating family of rational curves} on $X$ is an irreducible component of $\rat(X)$ parametrizing rational curves that sweep out a dense open subset of $X$.
 A dominating family of rational curves $H$ is said to be \emph{minimal} if, for a general point $x\in X$, the subvariety of $H$ parametrizing curves through $x$ is proper.
 When $X$ is projective, there always exists a minimal dominating family of rational curves on $X$.
 For instance, one can take $H$ to be a dominating family of rational curves on $X$ having minimal degree with respect to some fixed ample line bundle on $X$.
+The minimal anti-canonical degree $l_X$ of a minimal dominating family of rational curves is a natural invariant of a Fano variety $X$.
+In \cite{Casagrande_Druel}, Casagrande and Druel investigate $n$-dimensional Fano varieties admitting a minimal dominating family of rational curves of anti-canonical degree $n$, and classify the cases when $l_X=n$.
+Currently, there are no general results when the anti-canonical degree is $n-1$.

 When $X=X_\Sigma$ is a toric variety, there is a one-to-one correspondence between minimal dominating families of rational curves $H$ on $X$ and centrally symmetric primitive collections of $\Sigma$ (\cite[Proposition 3.2]{CFH}).
 Moreover, if the centrally symmetric primitive collection has order $k+1$ as in \cref{P=CSR} above, then there is a dense $T$-invariant open subset $U$ of $X$ and a $\PS^k$-bundle $\pi \colon U \to W$ such that the general curve parametrized by $H$ is a line on a general fiber $\pi$ (\cite[Corollary 2.6]{CFH}).